Shannon's 21 help No. 15 Texas Tech hold off Oklahoma 69-67 - WHIZ News

 BIG PICTURE

-Texas Tech: It was a critical win for the Red Raiders, who avoided falling to 0-2 in conference play with a talented Oklahoma State team next up.
+Texas Tech: It was a critical victory for the Red Raiders, who avoided falling to 0-2 in conference play with a talented Oklahoma State team next up.

 Oklahoma: The Sooners could have used the win — it was the first of four straight games scheduled against Top 15 teams.